algosup/2024-2025-project-3-quickest-path-team-2/documents/functional/functional_specification.md

 <br>

-Since this algorithm is needed to be implement by each person when he created his code to use it, we decided to code ours using the C++ language[^1].
+Since this algorithm is needed to be implemented by each person when he created his code to use it, we decided to code ours using the C++ language[^1].

 ## 3. Software Aspects

-This section will treat about the software performances, its interface and how we have turn the technical aspects into a user friendly interface into the command prompt[^6], an important aspect to avoid the user to be lost.
+This section will treat about the software performances, its interface and how we have turned the technical aspects into a user friendly interface into the command prompt[^6], an important aspect to avoid the user to be lost.

 ### 3.1 Performance

-The software has to respects criteria to be competitive and follows ours objectives.
+The software has to respect criteria to be competitive and follows ours objectives.
 Once you've initialized the verification process (including the file with landmarks), the command prompt must finish the checking, following the number of lines there are in your file (1 minute for 30,000,000 lines), so depending on the file size. <br>
 Before you're writing your route, a pre-processing method has to be made to ensure the rapidity of the program when you want to search for the quickest path. <br>
-When you enter your depart point and your destination, the API[^7] must respond within 1 second. <br>
+When you enter your departure point and your destination, the API[^7] must respond within 1 second. <br>
 Finally, the software has to indicate the most optimized path/the quickest path, without exceeding a margin of error of 10%.
 This isn't verifiable on your side, which is why we strive to offer you the best service possible!

 ### 3.2 User Interface (aka UI)